Digital Risk Twin

 What is a Digital Risk Twin?

-The Digital Risk Twin (DRT) uses a simulation model of a system to identify & analyse potential failures / hazards & their consequences.
-Each risk can be objectively identified and analysed based on:
+A Digital Risk Twin uses a simulation model of a system to identify potential failures, hazards and consequences across system configuration, safety, operations, context and lifecycle cost.

 Digital Risk Twin failure propagation